NORTH WALES COAST RAILWAY: THE TRAINS

 Class 153 have BSI (Bergische Stahl Industrie) couplers, and can work in multiple with Classes 142, 150, 156 and 158.

-Transport for Wales (TfW) has eight of these single cars.
+Transport for Wales (TfW) has 13 these single cars.
 No longer common in North Wales, they can be found on the 'Heart of Wales' line (Shrewsbury - Llandrindod - Llanelli) and the stopping trains between Crewe and Shrewsbury.
+Six of them have been modified for 'Active Travel' by removing some seats and replace them with cycle racks; they have been given a colourful vinyl livery, and will run paired with a 'normal' 153.

 Historical notes